Neighborhood and algebraic models for predicate modal logics with $\omega$-rules: Kripke incompleteness of a common knowledge logic

 \begin{theorem} $\qcklm$ is sound and complete with respect to $\ccklm$. \end{theorem}

-\begin{proof} Soundness is proved by induction on the height of the derivations on the proof system $\psqcklm$.
+\begin{proof} Soundness is proved by induction on the height of the derivations in the proof system $\psqcklm$.
 We show completeness.
 Let $A$ be the Lindenbaum algebra of $\qcklm$.
+Then $A$ is in $\acklm$ by Lemma \ref{predlind}.
 Define subsets $S_{1}$ and $S_{2}$ of $\power(A)$ by

 respectively, and let $S=S_{1}\cup S_{2}$.
 Define the neighborhood frame $Z=\langle C,\nsystem_{\eko},\nsystem_{\cko}\rangle$ in the same way as in the proof of Theorem \ref{mdlex}, except for $\nsystem_{\cko}$.
 We define the neighborhood system $\nsystem_{\cko}$ by